tenev89/tenev89/README.md

 ## 👨‍💻 About Me

 Hello there!
 I am a recent graduate of a QA Engineer course seeking an Entry QA position.
-My background in managing people and processes, coupled with exceptional communication skills and a commitment to growth, positions me as a candidate ready to excel in executing tasks efficiently and meeting challenging deadlines.
+I believe that my skills and qualities make me a valuable addition and my attention to detail will contribute to the quality of the software products.

 • 📧 Email: t.tenev89@gmail.com